 The government has come up with various programmes and initiatives such as the Rural Landless Employment Guarantee Programme, National Rural Employment Programmes, and Jawahar Rojgar Yojna to reduce illiteracy and high population growth rate, and increase work opportunities.

 Although the government comes up with initiatives, many programmes have not reached the peak of success because of rampant corruption that is present in the government sector.
-For programmes to be successful, funds need to be channelled in the right direction and the progress of such initiatives should be monitored.
+For programmes to be successful, funds need to be channeled in the right direction and the progress of such initiatives should be monitored.

 Currently, there is no organisation or group of individuals that is overseeing these programmes to ensure that the benefits are reaching the masses.